dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 If the RP does not support the Command requested, the RP MUST return an HTTP 400 Bad Request and include the `error` parameter with the value of `unsupported_command`.

-Note that the RP may support Commands for some OPs, and not others, and for some Organizations, and not others.
+Note that the RP may support Commands for some OPs, and not others, and for some Tenants, and not others.

 ## Server Error